 I Paid My Donation, Now I Can't Go! *sad face* Can I Get a Refund?

 No, sorry, ticket sales are final.
-This is pretty standard operating procedure for any concert venue.
-Now I know we’re not Tupelo Music Hall, Meadowbrook, or Xfinity Center, but I make the same type of commitment to pay these musicians.
-We agree on a price, we put out a chair for you, the artist shows up, they should be paid.
+This is pretty standard operating procedure for any concert "venue."
+Now I know we’re not Tupelo Music Hall, Meadowbrook, or Xfinity Center, I'm not even really a "venue" but the amazing musicians who come, some from very long distances, deserve to be paid.
+We save seat for you, the artist shows up, they should be paid.
 I base the suggested donation prices on what my commitment to the artist is.
 Most artists are paying for whatever I can collect.
 If you reserve a seat and cancel at the last minute expecting a refund, that's a seat I little chance of filling before the show. and the artist loses out.
 I try to keep the shows affordable (usually between $20-$30).
-I only want to have to sell the seats once, not over and over again.
+I only want to have to "sell" the seats once, not over and over again.
 It’s very important to me to pay the artist!
 BUT, if/when a show sells out I will start a waiting list in case someone finds they need to re-sell their ticket.
 If in the unfortunate event you find you can’t make a show you are more than welcome to re-sell your ticket on your own, but we won’t be able to post it to this Website or to our Facebook group until a show is completely sold out.
 Of course, if BHC has to cancel a show for any reason you will received a full refund!